Terms of Service

 2.8 As a subscriber to the Crunch Standard Service you may add the Crunch Packaged Services and Add-Ons to your Crunch Account from time to time and all such Services will be governed by these Terms and the Special Terms where applicable.

 Before you register we will perform identity checks and make sure your business is appropriate for Crunch.
-If we are unable to verify your identity or your business is unsuitable, you may not be able to become a Crunch client.
+If we are unable to verify your identity or your business is, or becomes, unsuitable, you may not be able to become a Crunch client.

-If you are moving from another accountant we will need to contact them to arrange for the transfer of your records and you consent to us doing so.
+If you are moving from another accountant we will need to contact them to get professional clearance and to arrange for the transfer of your records and you consent to us doing so.

 3. The Services